Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 Blue Lagoon

 We had a choice, before coming to Iceland.
 Book a day visit, or evening, to the Blue Lagoon.
 We opted for the evening, and I’m glad we did!
 It was a perfect end to a long, cold day around the island.
 As we entered the natural spring, the sulphur water both cleansed us and wrecked havoc on our nostrils!
 Our booked package included a face mask and drink, which added to the experience.
+This was the closest to any actual ‘activity‘ that Frontpacking got on this weekend in Iceland!

 Looking up into the night sky, sat bathing in the hot water, drinking some local beer (Gull this time), was a great way to round up the weekend away to Iceland.